johndoe31415/x509sak/README.md

 [//]: # (End of summary -- auto-generated, do not edit!)

 # Dependencies
 x509sak requires Python3, pyasn1 and pyasn1_modules support.
-If you want
+It also relies on
-graphs, then you also need to install the Graphviz package as well.
+OpenSSL.
+If you want graph support, then you also need to install the Graphviz package as well.

 ## buildchain
 [//]: # (Begin of cmd-buildchain -- auto-generated, do not edit!)